rdeville-public/my_programs.direnv_template/docs/modules/folders.md

 # folders
+Ensure specified folder exists, if not create them.

 ## Description

 Ensure list of specified folders provided by the user exists.
 If not, then create these folders.